HenrikJoreteg/human-javascript/ch07-views.md

 Now, enter `renderWithTemplate(contextObject)`.
 This simply encapsulates everything you need to do to render the view using the `template` property while also replacing the entire existing root element and making sure all the event handlers in your event hash are registered.
 If your `template` is a function, it will be called with the contextObject you called `renderWithTemplate` with.

-At it's most basic, at `template` can simply be a string of HTML, but it can be also be a function that returns a string of HTML, or a function that returns a DOM element.
+At its most basic, a `template` can simply be a string of HTML, but it can be also be a function that returns a string of HTML, or a function that returns a DOM element.

 #### .listenToAndRun();